lwjohnst86/nefa-code/doc/manuscript.md

 between 2004-2006.
 Follow-up examinations in this cohort occur every three years, with three examination visits completed to date (2004-2006, 2007-2009, and 2010-2013).
-The current study used data on participants who did not have diabetes at baseline, who returned for one or more follow-up examinations, and who had samples available for fatty acid measurements (n=477).
+The current study used data on participants who did not have diabetes at baseline, who returned for one or more of the follow-up examinations, and who had samples available for fatty acid measurements (n=477).
 A diagram of the sample size at each visit is shown in Supplemental Figure S  1.
 At each examination, participants undergo metabolic characterization, anthropometric measurements,